netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

-config and :doc:`implement proper value loaders and converters as well as Content Browser support </cookbook/custom_value_types>` (not needed if you're implementing a query type for value types where support already exists in Netgen Layouts, e.g. eZ Platform content):
+config and :doc:`implement proper value loaders and converters as well as Content Browser support </cookbook/custom_value_types>` (not needed if you're implementing a query type for value types where support already exists in Netgen Layouts, e.g. Ibexa content):

 .. code-block:: yaml